 Northumberland

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Northumberland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Northumberland is England’s northernmost ceremonial county, known for its dramatic landscapes, unspoiled coastline, and rich medieval history.
+Overview ⁞ Northumberland is England’s northernmost ceremonial county, known for its dramatic landscapes, unspoiled coastline, and rich medieval history.
 It borders Scotland to the north and stretches from the Cheviot Hills to the North Sea.
 The area is home to iconic landmarks such as Hadrian’s Wall, Alnwick Castle, and Bamburgh Castle, along with market towns like Hexham and Morpeth.
 Much of the county remains rural and sparsely populated, offering expansive moorland and national park areas.
 Northumberland operates under a single unitary authority—Northumberland County Council—and maintains a strong local identity rooted in its border history and natural beauty.

+Who governs Northumberland?
 The local government for this district is: Northumberland County Council (Unitary Authority).

 Constituencies in Northumberland